Chafes Hague Lambert LLP – client account interest policy for client money held

 1/ When interest is paid.

-We will account to clients for interest on their funds held in our client account only when it is equitable to do so.
+We will account to clients for any interest on their funds held in our client account only when it is equitable to do so.

 In assessing when it is equitable to account for interest, we take into account factors such as the administrative burden and cost to the firm of managing our client account and of processing interest calculations and payments, and the period of time when a client might reasonably expect interest to accrue given the nature of their transaction and the reason that we are holding the money in our client account.